ssp21/ssp21-spec/ssp21.md

 All initiator implementations shall implement a response timeout to the handshake message(s).
 This timeout shall default to 2 seconds.
 If a timeout occurs before receiving a valid response, the current handshake attempt shall be aborted.
 This ensures that attackers cannot skew the common time base by more than this timeout parameter.
+Implementations should enforce a relatively low maximum value for this parameter to ensure that users do not accidently deploy systems vulnerable to large session time manipulations

 ### Procedure